 Since NBA games publisher 2K announced the $70 (£65/AU$100) price for its sports sim NBA 2K21, the consensus has been that there's a PS5 games hike coming across the board.

-That raises the standard by $10 from $60 which seems uncomfortable in the face of what many are fearing will be a fairly expensive games console full stop.
-It's expected that this $70 standard will be matched by the Xbox.
+That raises the standard by $10 from $60 which seems uncomfortable in the face of what many consider a fairly expensive games console full stop.

-To be fair to both Sony and Microsoft, the price has remained the same since the launch of the original Xbox 360 and PS3 in 2005.
+To be fair to both Sony and Microsoft, games pricing has remained the same since the launch of the original Xbox 360 and PS3 in 2005.
 Between game production values having gone through the roof and 15 years' worth of inflation, it could have been a lot worse for the consumer.

-Until recently, Sony had only planned on the production of 5 million PlayStation 5 games consoles by the end of March 2021.
-However, with a predicted increase in gaming, Sony has doubled PlayStation production to meet 10 million units by the same date, and that certainly should help in terms of pre-order panic.
+Sony had only planned on the production of 5 million PlayStation 5 games consoles by the end of March 2021.
+However, as the popularity of gaming exploded during the first lockdowns, Sony doubled PlayStation production to meet 10 million units by the same date.

 PlayStation 5 price: game bundles